Your hiking gear is crucial for any of your hiking experiences in nature!

 Similarly, you may wish to take your iDevices or MP3 player with you for entertainment.

-If you are worried about how you will get a charge for these, there is a very simple solution.
+If you are worried about how you will get a charge for these, there is a straightforward solution.

 You can buy a solar-powered backup charger that attaches to your backpack and draws energy from the sun for you to power your gadgets.